 Pesticides are chemical substances used to prevent, control, or eliminate certain organisms deemed undesirable.
-Their use is widely regulated in human and animal food.
-Accredited laboratories conduct analyses on all food products.
+Their use is strictly regulated in human and animal food.
+Accredited laboratories perform analyses on all food products.

 What are pesticides?